PEXANE2/azure-docs.tr-tr/articles/hdinsight/kafka/apache-kafka-connect-vpn-gateway.md

     #Select-AzSubscription -SubscriptionName "name of your subscription"
     ```

-3. Yapılandırma bilgileri içeren değişkenler oluşturmak için aşağıdaki kodu kullanın:
+3. Yapılandırma bilgilerini içeren değişkenler oluşturmak için aşağıdaki kodu kullanın:

     ```powershell
     # Prompt for generic information